 Electrical: General summary of electrical equipment aboard Sea Trek.

 Sea Trek is a full displacement long range trawler that has excellent equipment and has been cared for by fastidious owners.
 They have had their hands on every system and upgraded a vast inventory of equipment.
 She is stabilized, climate controlled and is ready to take off to explore.
 She is a proven passage maker (sister ships have crossed oceans non-stop and the builder took a Nordhavn 40 around the world in 2001).
-She was built by Pacific Seacraft in California is Made in the U.S.A. a rare model in the trawler realm.
+She was built by Pacific Seacraft in California.
+Made in the U.S.A.

 Detailed maintenance records confirming pride of ownership are available for review by request*.
 All manuals and logbook have also been digitized for easy reference.